NorthCoastChurch/IT-Policy/Security-Policy-1-Acceptable-Use-Of-Information-Systems.md

 Users must not intentionally access, create, store, or transmit material which North Coast Church may deem to be offensive, indecent, or obscene.

-Under no circumstances is an employee, volunteer/director, contractor, consultant, or temporary employee of North Coast Church authorized to engage in any activity that is illegal under local, state, federal, or international law while utilizing North Coast Church-owned resources.
+Under no circumstances is an employee, volunteer, contractor, consultant, or temporary employee of North Coast Church authorized to engage in any activity that is illegal under local, state, federal, or international law while utilizing North Coast Church-owned resources.

 **System and Network Activities**